 Decisions are usually made by the most senior person after consulting with the relevant stakeholders and technical advisors who will be present at business meetings.

 Expats may find business proceedings in Iraq to be both slow and frustrating as interruptions are common.
 It is also common for Iraqi business people to take phone calls during meetings.
-This should not be seen negatively and expats should learn to be patient.
+This should not be seen negatively and expats should be patient.